trehn/termtrack/README.rst

 How Stuff Works
 ===============

 To draw the map, TermTrack will look at a shapefile from `Natural Earth <http://www.naturalearthdata.com>`_ in order to find coordinates that are within a landmass.
 While computationally expensive, this method yields the most accurate and good-looking maps at all terminal sizes.
 To determine the color of each pixel, a relatively low-resolution and low-quality JPEG image is used.
-If you look at the image (termtrack/data/earth.jpg), you'll notice it has green oceans.
+If you look at the image (``termtrack/data/earth.jpg``), you'll notice it has green oceans.
 This is to ensure that ocean blue will not spill over into coastal areas during downsampling.
-Same goes for the expanded white coast of the Antarctic.
+Same goes for the expanded white coast of Antarctica.
 Finally, the image has been tuned to produce good-looking colors against a black background.
 The resolution and quality of the image is not really a concern since we do not need maximum per-pixel precision to make the Sahara appear yellow.
-After computing land/ocean status and land color, this information is cached in ~/.termtrack_map_cache, so it will not have to be rendered again for the current terminal size.
+After computing land/ocean status and land color, this information is cached in ``~/.termtrack_map_cache``, so it will not have to be rendered again for the current terminal size.

 For Mars and the Moon there is no shapefile to read and the entire area is colored according to similar JPEG color maps.